kastman/fitz/doc/_build/html/_sources/tutorial_nwlabs.txt

 This is just a regular python file that defines options and variables used by the workflows.

 Use a text editor to edit the file `DD.py`.
-On linux, this might look like:

 .. code-block:: bash

-    cd ../../fitz
+    # On linux, this might look like:
-    gedit DD.py
+    gedit DD.py  # linux

+    # Or on a mac
+    open -a TextEdit DD.py  # Mac

 Paste the following setting options into DD.py to tell fitz the name, version and path to the workflow you want this experiment to use: